mrkkrp/markkarpov.com/resume/resume.md

 ## Summary

-I'm a software engineer specializing in functional programming using strong static type systems.
+I am a software engineer who applies the principles of functional programming to solve real-world problems.
 I work as a consultant helping our clients design and build correct, robust, and maintainable software.
-Being a consultant allows me to participate in more projects that a typical software engineer gets to work on.
-I have developed the ability for critical thinking, making wise trade-offs, analyzing and exploiting advantages of various technologies to satisfy needs of businesses.
 My personal projects include high-profile Haskell libraries, tutorials, and a technical blog.

 ## Professional experience